• Link to Facebook

 What is PIP, and how does it work?

 PIP is no-fault coverage on your auto policy.
-After a crash, it pays your doctor bills, part of your lost pay, and helps with child-care, even if you caused the wreck.
+After a crash, it pays your doctor’s bills, part of your lost pay, and helps with child care, even if you caused the wreck.
 You send the bills to your own insurer first.
 When your PIP limit runs out, the at-fault driver’s insurance or your health plan takes over.

-Can I use PIP if I was a pedestrian hit by a car?
+Can I use PIP if I were a pedestrian hit by a car?

 Does PIP cover pain and suffering?